 Although the exact route of differentiation is still under debate (Dress et al. 2019; Reizis 2019), it is accepted in the field that DCs develop via a sequence of precursors that can include a shared macrophage-DC progenitor (MDP) (Fogg et al. 2006).
 Dnmt1c/chip mice had a much lower MDP frequency (comparable with the strong pDC loss), whereas the frequency of common monocyte progenitors (cMoPs), which can directly develop from MDPs (Hettinger et al. 2013), was less affected (Fig. 1d).
 CDPs could not be investigated as Dnmt1c/chip mice lacked Flt3 expression (see below).

 Dnmt1c/chip mice ubiquitously express hypomorphic Dnmt1 levels in all cells (Gaudet et al. 2003; Bröske et al. 2009).
 To determine if the alterations in DC development were caused by a lineage-intrinsic mechanism or by lower Dnmt1 expression in non-hematopoietic cells, we generated chimeric animals by transplanting BM cells from Dnmt1c/chip or control donor mice into BM ablated wildtype recipient animals and analyzed donor-derived DC development after stable engraftment (Suppl.
 Fig. 2a).
-As demonstrated in Fig. 2a-c, Dnmt1c/chip donor BM failed to produce pDCs and could only produce strongly reduced frequencies of of cDCs and MDPs.
+As demonstrated in Fig. 2a-c, Dnmt1c/chip donor BM failed to produce pDCs and could only produce strongly reduced frequencies of cDCs and MDPs.
 In contrast, Dnmt1c/chip donor-derived granulocytes were generated at similar or even higher frequency when compared to control donor cells (Suppl.
 Fig. 2b).

 Taken together, these data suggest that constitutive methylation is required for normal DC development in a cell-intrinsic manner, whereby the effect of hypomethylation varies on different DC subsets.